|Frequently Asked Questions|

 The 30 hour classroom course includes an extensive study of the Minnesota Drivers Manual, right of way rules, emergency situations, adverse driving, drinking and driving problems, and proper attitudes and responsibilities about driving.
 This is intended to give them all the information they need to successfully pass the written test to get their permit.
 To pass the classroom portion, student must attend all 30 hours of classroom training.

 Once my child completes the 30 hours of classroom instruction, will they get their permit?

 If your child has successfully attended all 30 hours of classroom instruction, is 15 years old, and has paid the $375 fee in full, they will be issued a “Blue Card.”
 Your student can take their Blue Card and the necessary state issued identification to your local Minnesota Driver’s and Vehicle Services location to take the written test and obtain an Instructional Permit.
 If your child does not meet all the requirements above, we will hold the Blue Card at our offices until they do.

 Can my child take their Permit or License test at the school?

 No. Exams are given at State Exam Stations and Minnesota Driver’s and Vehicle Services location.
 Compete listing can be found here; https://dps.mn.gov/divisions/dvs

 When will my child do their Behind-the-Wheel instruction?

 Once the student has received their permit, they can schedule their Behind-the-Wheel instruction.
-They will complete the first 5 hours of training as soon as they obtain their permit.
-Behind-the-Wheel instruction occurs after school, on Saturdays, during student vacations throughout the school year or in the summer.
-The final hour of Behind-the-Wheel instruction is reserved as a refresher sessoion two weeks before the student’s (license) road test.
+These lessons are scheduled through our partner, A+ Driving.
+Students will recieve information on scheduling Behind-The-Wheel during their classroom instruction.
+The will receive 3-two hour lessons.
 They will receive a white card from instructor upon completion that they will need in order to take their road test.